 Engineered Wood Flooring Installation

-Engineered wood can be installed in a number of ways.
-You can glue or nail it to a subfloor, or install it as a floating floor using click-together flooring planks.
+Engineered wood can be installed in several ways.
+You can glue or nail it to a subfloor, or install it as a floating floor.
 The latter is a great DIY project if you have the time and skill, but a professional installer can usually do the job more quickly (and efficiently).
-But hey, your call.
-We won’t judge.

 Advantages of Engineered Wood Flooring